 As an officer of the court, the trustee must act as is just and right, and the court will not allow him to take advantage of a mistake.
 This principle is commonly known as 'the rule in Ex parte James'1, and the extent of its operation is defined only by the case law2.
-However, the rule, which is exercised as a discretionary power of the court, appears to have been exercised only in cases where there has been some form of enrichment of the assets of a bankrupt's estate or that of an insolvent company at the expense of
+However, the rule, which is exercised as a discretionary power of the court, appears to have been exercised only in cases where there has been some form of enrichment of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.